flashcordon/big-history/Histoire-système-solaire.md

  The camera sequence started at 00:18:36 UT on July 15 (7:18:49 p.m.
 EST on July 14) and 21 pictures plus 21 lines of a 22nd picture were taken.
 The images covered a discontinuous swath of Mars starting near 40 N, 170 E, down to about 35 S, 200 E, and then across to the terminator at 50 S, 255 E, representing about 1% of the planet's surface.
  The total data returned by the mission was 5.2 million bits.
  The images returned showed a Moon-like cratered terrain (which later missions showed was not typical for Mars, but only for the more ancient region imaged by Mariner 4).
 A surface atmospheric pressure of 4.1 to 7.0 mb and daytime temperatures of -100 degrees C were estimated and no magnetic field was detected, leading to the conclusion that the solar wind may have direct interaction with the martian atmosphere, and that the atmosphere and surface are fully exposed to solar and cosmic radiation.

-carried seven science instruments:

-    The television imaging system enabled topographic reconnaissance of the Martian surface.
-    The Helium Magnetometer measured magnetic field strength around the planet.
-    The Ionization Chamber and particle flux detector measured the omnidirectional flux of particle radiation near Mars and in interplanetary space.
-    The Cosmic Dust Detector measured dust particle momentum and mass distribution.
-    The Cosmic Ray Telescope measured charged particles.
-    The Trapped Radiation Detector consisted of three Geiger-Muller detectors to measure any charged particles that may be trapped by a Martian magnetic field.
-    The Solar Plasma Probe measured the density, velocity, temperature, and direction of movement of protons streaming from the Sun.

 Four solar panels generated 310 watts of electric power to operate the spacecraft’s systems and science instruments.
 During the eight-month cruise phase to Mars, the spacecraft took measurements on the conditions of interplanetary space and transmit the data to Earth.
 During the flyby of the planet, the spacecraft recorded the images onboard for playback to Earth after the encounter.
 On July 14, 1965, after a 228-day cruise from Earth, Mariner 4 passed within 6,118 miles of Mars, snapping 22 photographs of the planet and taking scientific measurements.
 The spacecraft passed behind the planet as seen from Earth, allowing a radio occultation study to estimate the density of the Martian atmosphere.
 Playback of the flyby imagery began soon after Mariner 4 emerged from behind Mars and continued until Aug.
 3.